 - One station near Burns Lake;

-We'll also be adding a transformer to the Skeena Substation near Terrace to downstep the high volume 500-kilovolt electricity to voltages suitable for downstream customers.
+We'll also be adding a transformer to the Skeena Substation near Terrace to decrease the high voltage 500-kilovolt electricity to voltages suitable for downstream customers.
 The work is entirely within the substation fence and expansion is not required.

 Capacitor stations contain equipment to boost the amount of electricity that a transmission line can carry.
 These stations are fenced, outdoor facilities that need to be constructed on flat land, adjacent to or near the existing transmission line.
 By using capacitor stations we can significantly increase the capacity of the existing transmission line in a cost-effective, safe, and reliable way.